menu iconknow your dna logosearch icon

 • Confirm paternity when the alleged father isn’t available for testing

-• Establish maternity but the alleged mother isn’t available for testing
+• Establish maternity when the alleged mother isn’t available for testing

 • Gain legal grandparent rights (e.g., custody, inheritance, and visitation)

-• Make sure that a child is your biological grandchild so you’ll have peace of mind
+• Make sure that a child is your biological grandchild for peace of mind

 Grandparents, grandchildren, parents, or the court can initiate the test.